Call Us 03334553378

 He has a very keen interest in medical education and training and has an active role as a Surgical Tutor.
 He has organised several regional training for medical students and trainee doctors to improve their knowledge and skills in the treatment of vascular disorders.

 Outside work Devaraj enjoys playing cricket, badminton, and spending time with his family and friends.

-Mr Srinivasamurthy has committed to working at Veincentre Stoke on a Wednesday.
-If you book an initial consultation with Mr Srinivasamurthy in Stoke, all your future appointments will be with Mr Srinivasamurthy in Stoke.
+If you book an initial consultation with Mr Srinivasamurthy, all your future appointments will be with Mr Srinivasamurthy.
 As such, it is important to note that if you opt to go ahead with treatment this will be undertaken with Mr Srinivasamurthy on a Wednesday (as will all future follow-up appointments).

 Occasionally Mr Srinivasamurthy may open up a list on another day (e.g. a Tuesday), especially during our busy periods, however, we cannot guarantee appointment dates on any other day than a Wednesday even if a previous appointment was on a different day.
 If you are unable to attend one of Mr Srinivasamurthy’s dates and hence wish to switch consultants, you will need to attend and pay for a new consultation with the other consultant prior to any treatment being undertaken.
 Please take care when choosing which consultant/ date to book.